Years ago, I worked as a salesman for my small pool company I ran with a few friends. Back then, we always loved doing a job in a subdivision.

 If you can write an article that ranks high on its own, you’ll drive tremendous traffic to your site.
 That’s more and more eyeballs on your homepage, on your offerings, on your thought leadership.

 Today, although I’m still a silent partner, I no longer sell pools.
-Instead, I help lead IMPACT, a consulting and training firm that helps businesses grow by applying the principles of They Ask, You Answer to dramatically improve their inbound marketing.
+Instead, I help lead IMPACT, a sales and marketing training firm that helps businesses grow by applying the principles of They Ask, You Answer.

 If you're interested in how you can grow your word-of-mouth business so your lead flow is more sturdy and predictable, come and see how we can help you!
 Click here to speak to an advisor.